 RWA Member Code of Ethics

-The RWA Member Code of Ethics (“Member Code”) serves as a code of professional conduct for RWA members.
-It is designed to cause RWA members to exhibit integrity, honesty, and other good professional practices, thereby enhancing the romance writing profession.
+The RWA Member Code of Ethics (“Code of Ethics”) serves as a code of professional conduct for RWA members.
+Its purpose is to encourage RWA members to exhibit integrity, honesty, and other sound industry practices, thereby elevating the professionalism of the RWA’s membership.

-- RWA members support the preservation of authorial and intellectual property rights.
+RWA members support the preservation of authorial and intellectual property rights.

-- RWA members strive for excellence and integrity in the profession of romance writing.
+RWA members strive for excellence and integrity in the profession of romance writing.

-- RWA members observe and adhere to all of RWA's Bylaws, policies and other rules.
+RWA members observe and adhere to all of RWA's Bylaws, policies, and other rules.

-- To the extent not otherwise addressed above, repeatedly or intentionally engaging in conduct with the intent of harming a member’s career, reputation, or wellbeing.
-Specifically excluded from this section are exchanges of business information, true statements, personal disagreements, and honest discussions of books, social media posts, or marketing materials.
+- Intentionally, recklessly, and/or repeatedly engaging in any acts of a violent, discriminatory, harassing (as defined in the RWA Antidiscrimination and Antiharassment Policy), or intimidating conduct that objectively threaten a member’s career, reputation, safety, or well-being.
+Specifically excluded from this prohibition are bona fide exchanges of business information, true statements, personal disagreements, honest discussions of books and similar writings, non-RWA-operated social media posts, and business marketing materials.

-- Recommending author services on RWA forums, through RWA chapters or through any other RWA resource while failing to disclose commissions or finder’s fees that have been offered specifically to the member by the provider of said services in exchange for finding future business.
+- Recommending author services on RWA forums, through RWA chapters, or through any other RWA resource while failing to disclose commissions or finder’s fees that have been offered specifically to the member by the provider of said services in exchange for finding future business.

 - Any discussions, exchanges, or actions in material violation of federal or state antitrust laws.